everylogsaas/everylog_elixir_client/README.md

 defmodule ModuleName do   # Make sure to replace 'ModuleName' by the name of your module import EverylogElixirClient

-  $start_link()  - By calling start_link(), you start the EverylogElixirClient GenServer process, and then you can call other functions on it, such as set_variable and notify.
-Make sure to start the GenServer process once and use its reference throughout your codebase, rather than starting it multiple times.
+  # By calling start_link(), you start the EverylogElixirClient GenServer process,
+  # and then you can call other functions on it, such as set_variable and notify.
+  # Make sure to start the GenServer process once and use its reference throughout your codebase,
+  # rather than starting it multiple times.
+  $start_link()

   $setup(%{"api_key" => "your_api_key", "projectId" => "you_project_id"});